dwyl/PWA-Liveview/README.md

   A local "onClick" handler mutates the `Y.Map` type of the Y_Doc.
   We set an "observer" on the type `Y.Map` of the YDoc.
 It updates the "signal":

-  - wether from a local click
+  - from a local click
   - or remote of the YDoc.

 ### Server authority (in our scenario)